 Stephen’s family were also West Country landowners, and he too had been educated in a seminary, and expected to pursue a career in the church.
 We both spoke English with a bit of a West Country dialect, but this is where the similarities between us ended.
 Stephen was devoid of ambition, devoted to his faith, and had the mental strength of a Spartan.
 For him, the established church had lost its way, corrupted by association with the nobility and their financial largesse.
 And he was right.
 Jealousy, greed and hypocrisy, had taken the place of charitable thoughts and deeds.
 It was not the right place for Stephen.

 Developing his skills as a linguist, he became a travelling scholar, which earned him just enough to pay for his food and lodgings.
 As well as English and Latin, he was fluent in French and Norman.
 I, on the other hand, began to find my feet in my new vocation.
-I started to see that ambition and a political train of thought had a place in the hierarchy of the Church, and as these attributes came quite naturally to me, it gave me something of an advantage in terms of vocational advancement.
+I started to see that ambition and a political train of thought had a place in the hierarchy of the Church, and as these attributes came quite naturally, it gave me something of an advantage in terms of vocational advancement.
 It was not that I did not value my religion, it was more that my attachment was not strong enough to overcome my ambition, and the two made poor bedfellows in the practice of an honest faith.
 Something had to give, and it was usually my christian values that succumbed.
 The half hearted excuse I always made myself, was that these conflicts were not of my own making.

 The wool from our farms went to market in Norwich, and from there it was purchased by merchants from Flanders, to be made up into garments and textiles.
 Although my elder brothers had assumed responsibility for farming our land, my discussions with them, and the knowledge I gained from my mother, had provided a good understanding of how the market in wool worked, and in particular, how important it was to the King.
 Over half the King’s revenues derived from the taxes on wool, and as Norwich was the main market for wool in England, the town had become a centre of commerce second in importance only to London.
 Consequently the See of Norwich, was one of the most lucrative and coveted prebends in England, and I had it firmly in my sights.